Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 How does a floating pizzeria and cocktail bar sound?
 That’s exactly what Cloud 9 is.

-If you’ve gone back to Bamboo Travellers (it’s convenient and the free transfers are a real perk), a minibus will pick you up and take you to Port Denarau.
+If you’ve gone back to Bamboo Backpackers (it’s convenient and the free transfers are a real perk), a minibus will pick you up and take you to Port Denarau.

 Ideally, you want to book Cloud 9 in advance because like the resorts, it’s popular, it has limited space and you have to choose which timeslot you want.

-Ticket prices start from FJD195.00 and include all transfers and a FJD60.00 bar tab.
+Ticket prices start from FJD169.00 for transfers or FJD229.00 with a bar tab.
 From start to finish, the day out will be approximately 6 hours.

 A small boat will take you over to Cloud 9.
 You’ll instantly be able to recognise it by its two-level floating structure bobbing about gently in clear turquoise waters.